nahuelrmaury/Triangle-Task-for-Team-International/README.md

 The task is to write test cases for a function that takes three integer arguments representing the lengths of the sides of a triangle and returns the type of triangle (equilateral, isosceles, or scalene).
 Additionally, the function should handle invalid inputs and return an error message or code.

 ## Solution
 In this repository, you will find my solution to the Triangle Task.
-I have implemented test cases using a testing framework (e.g., Selenium, JUnit, TestNG, etc.) to thoroughly test the triangle classification function.
 The tests cover various scenarios, including valid triangles, invalid inputs, and edge cases.